 Your opinions brought you here, and now you must put them on display for all to see if you wish to escape with your life.

 Make your tropes.

-Films in general:
+Movies in general:

-- Acceptable Targets: Many of Jigsaw's victims are deplorable characters, such as thieves, druggies, racists, gangsters, killers, rapists, and lawyers.
+- Acceptable Targets: Many of Jigsaw's victims are deplorable characters, such as thieves, racists, gangsters, killers, rapists, and lawyers.
 In some cases, though, the victims have only made minor mistakes in their lives, and others are completely innocent.

 - Alternative Character Interpretation: Is Jigsaw a true monster, or a legitimately sick and tragically misguided social engineer?
 Maybe even something to do with his deteriorating mind?

-- Awesome Music: The Series' main Theme, commonly known as "Hello Zepp".
+- Awesome Music: The series' main theme, commonly known as "Hello Zepp".

 - Base-Breaking Character: